ZJUFanLab/SpaTalk/README.md

 # About
 SpaTalk was developed by Xin Shao.
 Should you have any questions, please contact Xin Shao at xin_shao@zju.edu.cn

-Please cite us as "Shao, X., Li, C., Yang, H. et al. Knowledge-graph-based cell-cell communication inference for spatially resolved transcriptomic data with SpaTalk.
+Please cite us as "Shao, X., et al. Knowledge-graph-based cell-cell communication inference for spatially resolved transcriptomic data with SpaTalk.
 Nat Commun 13, 4429 (2022). https://doi.org/10.1038/s41467-022-32111-8"